-The Buck Reaper Fixed Blade Survival Knife is one of the products of Hoyt’s unique approach.
+The Buck Reaper Fixed Blade Survival Knife is one of the best selling products of Hoyt’s unique approach knife.

-In addition, the handle features full tang construction and a very ergonomic, hand filling shape with handle slabs made from molded nylon that are available in Buck’s Reaper Black Camo or their Viper Skin finish.
+In addition, the handle features full tang construction and a very ergonomic, hand-filling shape with handle slabs made from molded nylon that is available in Buck’s Reaper Black Camo or their Viper Skin finish.
 The handle also features a single integral quillion.
-Last, the Buck Reaper comes with a heavy duty nylon sheath.
+Last, the Buck Reaper comes with a heavy-duty nylon sheath.

-Since I have written about so many different knives on this web site now, I decided to take another look at the Buck website this evening and I just happen to run across the Buck Reaper and I have to admit that I was immediately impressed by its lines.
+Since I have written about so many different knives on this website now, I decided to take another look at the Buck website this evening, and I just happened to run across the Buck Reaper, and I have to admit that I was immediately impressed by its lines.

-For instance, the aggressive drop from the “hump” on the spine to the tip is very graceful and it does an excellent job of complementing the recurved edge and the positive forward angle.
-Also, the deep, hollow sabre grind is gracefully done and the plunge line to the finger groove is very elegant.
-In addition, the tip of the spine is sharpened to provide the knife with and extra sharp point for piercing and the deep finger groove ground into the edge along with the raised hump and the “jimping” on the spine enable the user to “choke up” on the blade for greater leverage and greater control.
+For instance, the aggressive drop from the “hump” on the spine to the tip is very graceful, and it does an excellent job of complementing the recurved edge and the positive forward angle.
+Also, the deep, hollow saber grind is gracefully done, and the plunge line to the finger groove is very elegant.
+In addition, the tip of the spine is sharpened to provide the knife with an extra sharp point for piercing, and the deep finger groove ground into the edge along with the raised hump and the “jimping” on the spine enable the user to “choke up” on the blade for greater leverage and greater control.

 - it contains manganese which increases toughness and hardenability in steel,

-- it contains Molybdenum which increase hardness in tool steels and forms hard, double carbide, bonds with the Chromium which helps improve the abrasion and corrosion resistance of the steel; and last,
+- it contains Molybdenum which increases hardness in tool steels and forms hard, double carbide, bonds with the Chromium which helps improve the abrasion and corrosion resistance of the steel; and last,

 In fact, many people report that they are able to get knives using steels that contain vanadium sharper than they can non-vanadium steels such as ATS-34.
 In addition, the molded nylon handle slabs attached to the full tang are both very tough and very ergonomic since they are spherically designed to fill your hand and thus distribute the pressure of carving and cutting evenly.
-Last, nylon is the perfect choice of sheath material for a dedicated wilderness survival knife since the individual fibers will not absorb moisture and thus, they are rot proof.
-Nylon is also very abrasion resistant and so it is impervious to nearly anything that it might encounter in an outdoor survival situation.
+Last, nylon is the perfect choice of sheath material for a dedicated wilderness survival knife since the individual fibers will not absorb moisture and thus, they are rot-proof.
+Nylon is also very abrasion-resistant, so it is impervious to nearly anything that it might encounter in an outdoor survival situation.

-Consequently, as dedicated survival knives go, the Buck Reaper like many others is both excellently designed and excellently made which an unusual statement for me to make about a survival knife.
-Plus, with a retail price of only $90.00, it is within reach of most dedicated outdoorsmen’s budgets.
+Consequently, as dedicated survival knives go, The Buck Reaper Knife like many others is both excellently designed and excellently made which is an unusual statement for me to make about a survival knife.
+Plus, because it’s reasonably within budget, it is within reach of most dedicated outdoorsmen’s pocketbooks.

-For all that, the Reaper is one knife that I would actually recommend for those of you who have need of a dedicated wilderness survival knife but don’t spend enough time in the outdoors to warrant the expense of a truly professional quality survival knife.
+For all that, the Reaper is one knife that I would actually recommend for those of you who are in need of a dedicated wilderness survival knife but don’t spend enough time in the outdoors to warrant the expense of a truly professional-good quality survival knife.